-Relating includes talking with children and helping them feel seen and heard.
-Another way to think of relating to children is showing empathy and compassion.
-This is important because, no matter how small the problem appears, children from hard places carry the burden of a lot of unseen trauma.
-Relating looks like repeating back to children the words they are using to express their sadness or telling them a story that shows them you understand what they are feeling.
-Devon’s grandma could relate by telling him that she understands he misses his dad.
-She could even tell Devon that she misses his dad, too.
-When relating to children in this way, we are strengthening attachment to them.
+Relating includes helping kids feel seen and heard by showing empathy and compassion.
+This may involve repeating back to children the words they are using to express their sadness or telling a story that shows you understand what they are feeling.
+Devon’s grandma could reflect to him, “I know you really miss your dad.”
+She could assure Devon that she misses his dad, too.
+When relating to children in this way, we are strengthening attachment.

-The last part of the “Three Rs” approach is to reason.
-This is the point at which you can access children’s higher-level thinking brains.
-It’s at this point that Devon’s grandma could give him reasons as to why he’s safer living with her right now, and he can receive it because he is calm and feels understood.
+Finally, we reason.
+This is when children can access the thinking part of their brains.
+At this point, Devon’s grandma could explain why he’s safer living with her right now.
+He will likely be more receptive because he is calm and feels understood.
 In this reasoning phase, children can reflect on what has happened and learn from it.
 Unfortunately, we tend to start where we should finish.

-The next time you see your kiddo heading for a meltdown, check yourself before the list of reasons to not meltdown come pouring out of your mouth.
+The next time you see your kiddo heading for a meltdown, check yourself before giving a list of reasons or explanations.
 Start with regulating, move to relating, and end with reasoning.
-You’ll see faster resolutions to challenging behaviors, but, most importantly, you will be forming stronger attachments to your children.
-If you need help with The Three Rs, reach out to us today!
+You’ll see faster resolutions to challenging behaviors, and most importantly, you will be forming stronger attachments to your children.

 *Devon is not an actual client, but the events described are common to many caregivers parenting kids who have experienced, abuse, neglect, and loss.